 B2B companies have various customer retention tactics but the highest priority goes to customer experience and support.
-For the majority of B2B brands, educating customers to better offer their services and onboarding new customers effectively according to B2B customer retention statistics were ranked highest at 34% and 32% respectively.
+According to B2B customer retention statistics, for the majority of B2B brands, educating customers to better offer their services and onboarding new customers effectively were ranked highest at 34% and 32%, respectively.
 Improving customer satisfaction by providing even better support is the priority of 14% of B2Bs, while 5% are focused on saving customers from canceling.

 In B2B relations, the speed of operations is the main reason why connections are lost.
 Speed seems to be the key factor for retaining such clients as the number one reason for businesses to quit working with another company is if the business partner is too slow in operations.
 But B2B customer retention statistics show these companies are losing 66% of their customers because of a bad experience with their service while, on the other hand, they are winning on the number of purchases in 62% of the cases where their employees had provided exceptional customer service.

 45% of customers would opt to eat in a restaurant if they are part of its loyalty program.
 Given the huge competition in the field, research done by branding agencies says that introducing a loyalty scheme is key.
-From free meals to discounts for orders via mobile, the options to motivate customers to eat again are endless.
+From free meals to discounts for orders via mobile, the options to motivate customers to order again are endless.

 Even though customer retention is obviously very important, lots of companies still have no dedicated budget for this.
 It doesn’t matter what kind of business you’re in, raising the client retention rate can generate lots of revenue for the company which is why the hard data customer retention statistics offer can’t be ignored in today’s way of doing business.
 This means that while getting new customers is great, keeping those you already have is absolutely essential.